serverpod/serverpod_docs/docs/index.md

 ## Command line tools

 Serverpod is tested on Mac, Windows, and Linux.
-Before you can install Serverpod, you need to have the following tools installed:
+Before you can install Serverpod, you need to have __[Flutter](https://flutter.dev/docs/get-started/install)__ installed.

-- __Flutter__ and __Dart__.
-You will need Flutter version 3.7 or later. [https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install)
-- __Docker__.
-Docker is used to manage Postgres and (optionally) Redis. [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-Once you have Flutter and Docker installed and configured, open up a terminal and install Serverpod by running:
+Install Serverpod by running:

 ```bash
 $ dart pub global activate serverpod_cli